Waiver of the Semester Ticket Fee

 Additional Allowable Savings and Assets

-In exceptional cases, the savings and asset limit might be extended beyond the annual allowable assets of 7,500 euros, to which everyone is entitled, especially if the assets are intended to alleviate the consequences of physical or mental impairment.
+From August 2022 on for students under 30 years annual assets of 15,000 euros are allowed.
+In exceptional cases, the savings and asset limit might be extended beyond the annual allowable assets of 15,000 euros, to which everyone is entitled, especially if the assets are intended to alleviate the consequences of physical or mental impairment.

 Duration of Studies